Financial-Times/o-table/README.md

 Themes allow Bower and Build Service users to request `o-table` with a different look and feel.
 Default themes include:

-1. primary - The primary FT brand, which includes uses of the FT paper colour.
+1. masterbrand - The masterbrand FT brand, which includes uses of the FT paper colour.
 2. internal - A more neutral theme useful for internal products, tooling, or tech documentation.

 Using themes is not required and mixins can continue to be used without setting a theme, however doing so is a quick way to customise the look and feel of `o-table`.
 For base styles, which outputs minimal css, leave the theme unset.

 ##### Origami Build Service Users

-To set the theme modify your Origami Build Service request to include your desired theme e.g. `o-table@^6.2.1:primary`.
+To set the theme modify your Origami Build Service request to include your desired theme e.g. `o-table@^6.2.1:masterbrand`.
 If the theme is not set or found only base styles will be returned.

 ##### Bower Users

-To use a default theme set `$o-table-theme` to the theme you would like to use, e.g. `$o-table-theme: 'primary';`.
+To use a default theme set `$o-table-theme` to the theme you would like to use, e.g. `$o-table-theme: 'masterbrand';`.

 If you are a Bower user you may also configure your own theme.